Release channels

 Manual updates can be initiated by the user at any time.

 They include Kubernetes minor version updates.
-Note that you can only update to one minor version at a time.
+Note that you can only update on minor version at a time.

 For example, from 1.31 to 1.32.

-The difference between the cluster and node group versions must not be more than two minor versions.
+The version difference between the cluster and the node groups must not exceed two minor versions.
 The node group version cannot be higher than the cluster version.

 Note